IFUITU/5_rooms/README.md

 Room booking system!
+IT WORKS only on terminal!

-TO RUN THE PROJECT BEGIN FROM --->python auth.py<---!!!
+TO RUN THE PROJECT BEGIN FROM ---> python auth.py <---!!!

 DBSM is POSTGRESQL!